Azure/Enterprise-Scale-for-AVS/hcx/hcxlicensingoptions.md

 Licenses for HCX Advanced version is included as part of Azure VMware Solution (AVS).

-Customers can request an upgrade to VMware HCX Enterprise via the Azure Portal at no additional cost.
+Customers can upgrade to VMware HCX Enterprise via the Azure Portal at no additional cost.

 ## HCX Advanced vs. HCX Enterprise